hjhuney/Yu-Web-Dev/Sec-06-Bootstrap-4/README.md

 The grid system has 12 units.
 If you specify something like column-3 "col-3", it will take up 3 units. "col-6" takes up 6 units (half the screen).

 We can use responsive columns for different size viewports.
 We can use "col-md-6" to use a 6 unit size column on any viewport that is medium-sized (tablet-sized) or larger.
 Anything smaller (mobile), it will take up the full width.

+## CSS Style Order of Hierarchy

+If you have multiple stylesheets (and CSS and Bootstrap create this scenario), then the stylesheet listed last in the head is the one applied.
+So if Bootstrap is listed first and CSS "styles.css" 2nd, then the "styles.css" overrides the Bootstrap attributes.
+Since you'll generally be using the CSS stylesheet to customize things, it should be listed last.
+This is because in HTML, order of code matters for execution (it does not in CSS and JS).

+## Containers

+Containers are automatically responsive.
+Fluid-containers are automatically the width of the viewport.